09 Early years practice policy

 intervention is fully recorded immediately and reported to the designated person as soon as possible on 6.1b Safeguarding incident reporting form, ensuring that it is clearly stated when and how

-re-occurring and how this will be managed.
+such behaviour re-occurring and how this will be managed.
 The risk assessment should be agreed and signed by parents.

 Temporary